 Richard W. Parod has been a director of the Company since December 2017.
+He was appointed Independent Board Chair in February 2024, effective upon Mr. Baty's announced retirement from the Board on April 30, 2024.
 Mr. Parod is currently Chief Executive Officer of AdeptAg, a private company serving the controlled environment agriculture market.
 Mr. Parod was the President and Chief Executive Officer and a director of the Lindsay Corporation ("Lindsay") from April 2000 until December of 2017.
 Lindsay is a leading global manufacturer and distributor of irrigation and infrastructure equipment and technology.
 Prior to Lindsay, Mr. Parod served as the Vice President and General Manager of the Toro Company's Irrigation Division from 1997 to 2000.
 Toro is a leading worldwide provider of outdoor turf, landscape, underground utility construction, irrigation and related equipment.